 Our approach is a holistic approach that includes motivational

-Our approach is a holistic approach that includes motivational interviewing and offers clients a variety of program options that are relevant and appropriate in meeting their needs.
+Our multi-ethnic approach is holistic, that includes motivational interviewing, mentoring, and offers clients a variety of program options that are relevant and appropriate in meeting their needs.
 Our programs are designed to meet the needs of a variety of clients too, specifically targeted at African Americans who are involved in Corrections and Child Protection.

 Our programs are designed to engage, motivate, and educate every client through group and individual counseling, effective case management, while utilizing educational films and lectures, and peer mentoring.
 We also use the latest theory and practice of motivational interviewing to help our clients set appropriate and realistic personal and treatment goals.
 According to the Substance Abuse and Mental Health Services Administration, culturally responsive recovery services and motivational interviewing are two of the key factors in whether individuals succeed in recovery or continue to struggle in active addiction and other recidivist behavioral traits.
 We employ these best practices throughout our programs.